Sayyid Mir Muhammad Alim Khan: Early life

 At the age of thirteen, Alim Khan was sent by his father Emir Abdulahad Khan to Saint Petersburg for three years to study government and modern military techniques.
 In 1896, having received formal confirmation as Crown Prince of Bukhara by the Russian government, he returned home.

-After two years in Bukhara assisting in his father's administration, he was appointed governor of Nasef region for the next twelve years.
+After two years in Bukhara assisting in his father's administration, he was appointed governor of the Nasef region for the next twelve years.
 He was then transferred to the northern province of Karmana, which he ruled for another two years, until receiving word in 1910 of his father's death.

 Reign

-Alim Khan's rule began with promise.
-Initially, he declared that he would no longer expect or accept any gifts, and prohibited his officials from demanding bribes from the public, or imposing taxes on their own authority.
-However, as time went by the Emir's attitude towards bribes, taxes, and state salaries changed.
-The conflict between the traditionalists and the reformists ended with the traditionalists in control, and the reformers in exile in Moscow or Kazan.
-It is thought that Alim Khan, who initially favored modernization and the reformists, realised that their eventual goals included no place for either him or his descendants as rulers.
+At the beginning of Alim Khan's rule, there were promising signs of reform.
+He initially announced a rejection of personal gifts and prohibited officials from soliciting bribes or imposing unauthorized taxes.
+However, over time, there was a shift in the Emir's approach to issues like bribes, taxes, and state salaries.
+The power struggle between traditionalists and reformists concluded with the traditionalists gaining control, and the reformist faction finding refuge in Moscow or Kazan.
+Some historians suggest that Alim Khan, who initially supported modernization and reforms, may have realized that the reformists' ultimate objectives excluded him and his descendants from future rule.
 Like his predecessors, Alim Khan was a traditional ruler.
-He toyed with the idea of reform as a tool to keep the clergy in line, and only as long as he saw the possibility of using it to strengthen Manghud rule.
+He toyed with the idea of reform as a tool to keep the clergy in line, but only as long as he saw the possibility of using it to strengthen Manghud rule.

 One of the most important Tajik writers, Sadriddin Ayniy, wrote vivid accounts of life under the Emir.
-He was whipped for speaking Tajik and later wrote about the life under the Emirs in the Bukhara Executioners ("Jallodon-i Bukhara").
+He was whipped for speaking Tajik and later wrote about the life under the Emirs in The Bukhara Executioners ("Jallodon-i Bukhara").

 Alim Khan was the only Manghud ruler to add the title of Caliph to his name, and was the last direct descendant of the Manghit dynasty to serve as a national ruler.
+In 1914-1916 - Nodir Devonbegi Khanaka was repaired by Olim Khan.

-In March 1918 activists of the Young Bukharan Movement (Yosh Buxoroliklar) informed the Bolsheviks that the Bukharians were ready for the revolution and that the people were awaiting liberation.
+In March 1918, activists of the Young Bukharan Movement (Yosh Buxoroliklar) informed the Bolsheviks that the Bukharians were ready for the revolution and that the people were awaiting liberation.
 The Red Army marched to the gates of Bukhara and demanded that the emir surrender the city to the Young Bukharans.
 As Russian sources report, the emir responded by killing the Bolshevik delegation, along with several hundred Russian supporters of the Bolsheviks in Bukhara and the surrounding territories.
 The majority of Bukharans did not support an invasion and the ill-equipped and ill-disciplined Bolshevik army fled back to the Soviet stronghold at Tashkent.